tenthbit/protocol/protocol.md

 ### Message formats
 A message format dictates how a client should encode and parse formatting into a topic's messages.
 Official formats are:
 * `plain`: plain utf-8 text.
 No formatting should be done.
 Clients may use a variable-width font when displaying text.
 * `fixed`: fixed-width utf-8 text.
-Like `plain`, except should be should with a fixed-width font.
+Like `plain`, except should be shown with a fixed-width font.
 * `markdown`: utf-8 text, formatted using markdown.
 This will probably be default and should probably be used in discussion channels.
 * `html`: utf-8 html text, marked up using a subset of html tags - to be clarified
 * `irc`: ansi text like what would be used with an IRC server.
 Should be shown in a fixed-width font, and may contain mIRC-style formatting and color codes, which clients may or may not honor (but must at least strip if offering this format).